ryanraposo/codeui/README.md

 # Getting Started <a name = "getting_started"></a>

 ## Installing
-The reccomended method for installing CodeUI is via the Extension Marketplace, accessed from within Visual Studio Code.
+The recommended method for installing CodeUI is via the Extension Marketplace, accessed from within Visual Studio Code.

 Alternatively, you can download the VSIX from the repo on [Github](https://github.com/ryanraposo/codeui) and install using the terminal with command: